nikitavoloboev/data/streaming/streaming.md

 - [Ping](https://ping.t3.gg/) - Better way to stream with friends. ([Tweet](https://twitter.com/jlengstorf/status/1490456619620061184))
 - [Twincy](https://github.com/goncy/twincy) - See all chat messages and click one to feature it on the stream.
 - [OBS Plugin: Background Removal](https://github.com/royshil/obs-backgroundremoval)
+- [Stream your audio](https://streamyouraudio.com/) - Live stream audio from your computer to this website as easily as possible. ([Code](https://github.com/schollz/streamyouraudio))